200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 ### Locating modules

 The loading process begins by locating the modules and their exports needed to perform the subsequent stages of the injection.
-A prime target is kernel32.dll, a core module in Windows.
+A prime target is `kernel32.dll`, a core module in Windows.

-Each Windows thread possesses a Thread Environment Block (TEB), which, among other thread specific data, points to a Process Environment Block (PEB).
-The PEB contains a PEB_LDR_DATA structure, cataloging user-mode modules loaded in the process.
-Crucially, it also features a InLoadOrderModuleList field, that points to a doubly linked list enumerating these modules by their load order:
+Each Windows thread possesses a thread environment block (TEB), which among other thread specific data points to a process environment block (PEB).
+The PEB contains a `PEB_LDR_DATA` structure, cataloging user-mode modules loaded in the process.
+Crucially, it also features a `InLoadOrderModuleList` field, that points to a doubly linked list enumerating these modules by their load order:

 ```rust
 #[repr(C)]